 Even with all the advancement we've seen from Google, the algorithm is still not at that point to develop meaning or understanding by itself.

-Optimizing your website is still a must to help Google better understand your content.
+Making your website SEO-friendly (meaning it has an advantage in ranking) is still a must to help Google better understand your content.

 Keywords: Search for a content analysis tool you can trust to find common questions and related long-tail keywords to incorporate into your content.
 Keywords should be in your title tags, URL, body, header tags, and meta tags.
 Make sure it fits naturally.